 Hire Suppliers Who Understand (And Love) Your Vision

 When choosing wedding suppliers be guided by their work and style as to whether they are right for you.
-You’ll usually get a feel of their work from their website, Instagram feeds or Pinterest, but you’ll get an even better understanding of them, their business and ideas if you have a coffee and conversation with them.
+You’ll usually get a feel of their work from their website and Instagram, but you’ll get an even better understanding of them, their business and ideas if you have a conversation with them.
 Whether that’s virtually or in-person, no good wedding supplier will turn down the opportunity to talk through plans for your day and how they can enhance them.
 Selecting a supplier that compliments your own ideas means you get to work on something exceptional together.
 If they aren’t excited, they aren’t right for you and your wedding.

 Don’t Sweat The Small Stuff